fatmakahveci/fatmakahveci.com-sources/content/frontend-note/javascript.md

 ## Arrow function

-- It is a compact alternative to a traditional function expression, but it is not unlimited to use in all situations.
+- It is a compact function alternative, which has limited use.
-- Differences and Limitations:
 - It doesn't have its bindings to `this` or `super`, and shouldn't be used as a method.
 - It does not have arguments or `new.target` keywords.
 - It isn't suitable for `call`, `apply`, and `bind` methods, which generally rely on establishing a scope.
 - It cannot be used as a constructor.
 - It cannot use `yield`, within its body.

 ```javascript
 const materials = [' Hydrogen', 'Helium'];